 4- Get Invited To A New Year’s Party

 Like the folks in many Latin American and Caribbean countries, Cubans love to drink and party.
-So Christmas and NYE parties are aplenty and the Havana Film Festival and Cuba Jazz Festival.
+So Christmas and NYE parties are aplenty.
+The Havana Film Festival and Cuba Jazz Festival are two fun events to attend.

 5- Delve Into History At Ciénaga de Zapata